marberi/100days/README.md

 the discribution was shifting to look more realistic, the transformation from simulation to data did not look fully believable.
 However, our data is very noisy, so things are not conclusive.

+# Day 200 [2019-08-09]
+Watched some problems about training GANs.
+The first was [GANs in the wild](https://www.youtube.com/watch?v=Qc1F3-Rblbw), which was giving some different tips on how to train the GANs.
+This included using the labels under points
+12. Among other videos, I found one [talk](https://www.youtube.com/watch?v=vDW8qvsBtmQ) which was for the SimGAN paper.
+For some reason, I did not find this one earlier.

+Then finally the 100 days is over.
+Too tired to write something sensible by now, but it was definitively worth the effort.